-Staying away from old toys, even second-hand toys from friends and family, is the best way to ensure your child's safety.
+As parents, we all want to ensure our children's safety and well-being.
+But when it comes to toys, it can be difficult to know what is safe and what is not.
+Staying away from old toys, even second-hand toys from friends and family, is the best way to guarantee your child's safety.
 These toys may have sentimental value and be less expensive, but they may not meet current safety regulations and may be so worn out by the game that they can break and become dangerous.

 The EU Toy Safety Directive has set the allowable limit for phthalates used in new toys at 0.1 percent by weight, while for short-chain chlorinated paraffins, it is 0.15 percent by weight.
 EU legislation on the chemical content of toys also regulates the permitted quantities of a number of chemicals found in toys in order to protect the health and safety of children.
 The Indian authorities have made it mandatory for imported toys to meet safety standards; however, it is still voluntary for domestic toy manufacturers.
 To make sure that your child's toys are safe, check the Consumer Product Safety Commission's list of recalled toys.

 As parents, you can protect your children from these chemicals on some levels by choosing safe toys for them and paying attention to the items they come into contact with.